shortguyshaz/Fake-News-Detection/README.md

 # Fake-News-Detection

-Attempts to detect fake news articles using TF-IDF.
-It has about 92% accuracy.
+I created a neural network to detect fake news using TF-IDF and used this tutorial as reference: https://data-flair.training/blogs/advanced-python-project-detecting-fake-news/

+I have achieved 92% accuracy but aim to improve it by using LSTM cells.